 I am not judging anybody who can still separate the art from the artist.
 I wish I still could.
 I would love to be able to still listen to 'There Is A Light That Never Goes Out', 'Reel Around The Fountain', 'Bigmouth Strikes Again', 'Rusholme Ruffians', 'Why Don't You Find Out For Yourself', 'Trouble Loves Me', 'Late Night Maudlin Street', 'I Know It's Gonna Happen Someday', and the rest without getting angry at myself.
 I probably will again some day.

 But for now, I'm not angry at myself because I listened to and loved the music of someone with problematic views.
 I'm angry because the one thing I can't accuse Morrissey of is deceiving anyone.
 After all, one of the things that first drew me to him was his honesty.
 Morrissey has always told us who he is.
-I deceived myself about who he is.
+I deceived myself.

 A miserable lie.